Dsbch/dsvk-renderer/README.md

-3D renderer written from scratch with C++20 and Vulkan 1.3.
+3D gpu driven renderer written from scratch with C++20 and Vulkan 1.3.
 Task shader pipeline is used.
 For now I only implemented a working, somewhat scalable opaque pass and an accumulation pass with OIT.
 The goal is to render a big open-world scene with a lot of topology.
 Because the task shader pipeline is used, I have three types of culling: frustum, occlusion and backface (frustum + occlusion in the compute shader, and backface in the task + mesh shader).
 The renderer supports simple skeletal animations (for now it just loops each animation).

 See the [roadmap](#roadmap).